-Screening is the use of a walk-through or hand-held metal detector (arch or wand) to scan all pupils for weapons before they enter the school premises.
-Screening can help provide reassurance to pupils, staff and parents that the school is taking measures to create a calm, safe and supportive environment.
+Screening is the use of a walk-through or hand-held metal detector (arch or wand) to scan all students for banned items before they enter the school premises.
+Screening can help provide reassurance to students, staff and parents that the school is taking measures to create a calm, safe and supportive environment.